*Updated June 14, 2023

 If you have a website, you should be running regular audits to ensure it’s performing the way you want it to.
 Google Lighthouse audit tools are free and available for anyone to use, and in this post, we’ll show you how to leverage them.

 What Is Google’s Lighthouse?

-Google’s lighthouse is a free, open-source, automated tool that can be used on any webpage online, whether you own it or not.
-It will run audits on the pages of your choosing, including audits for accessibility, site performance, and more.
+Google’s Lighthouse is a free, open-source, automated tool that helps improve the quality of web pages.
+It can be used on any webpage online, whether you own it or not.
+Lighthouse will run audits on the pages you choose, including audits for accessibility, site speed, SEO, and more.

-Lighthouse is available through the Chrome DevTools, and in addition to flagging potential problems for you, it will also make a suggestion for how to fix it, or at least explain what needs fixing.
+Lighthouse is available through the Chrome DevTools.
+In addition to flagging potential problems for you, it will also explain what needs fixing and even suggest how to fix it.

-Google Lighthouse can tell you a lot about your site, including the following:
+Google Lighthouse can tell you a lot about your site, such as: